 Parallel Iron Shafts vs Constant Weight Tapers

 There are two types of iron shafts, factory trimmed sets and parallel shafts.
 The unitized parallel tip shaft was introduced by True Temper is the early 70’s.
 That was long before my involvement with golf gear so I will not make any attempt to discuss the history.
 This article will start with a brief explanation of the two shaft types and then discuss what I see using EI measurements.
-If you are a golfer and not a club builder I will lay out some background knowledge for give you a fundamental understanding of iron shafts.
+If you are a golfer and not a club builder I will lay out some background knowledge to give you a fundamental understanding of iron shafts.
 If you are a club builder and have not seen one of my presentations about parallel shafts, this article presents a unique understanding of the properties of parallel shaft sets.

 Factory Trimmed Iron Shaft Sets